-It never fails.
-Boise is experiencing record heat and the air conditioner in your home begins blowing out warm air or stops running completely.
-Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, as you and your family brave the heat.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the chance of this happening to you this summer.
+You’ve probably experienced this one.
+On the hottest day of the year, the air conditioner in your home starts blowing out warm air or stops running completely.
+Along with hundreds of other people in our city, you pick up the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the possibility of this happening to you this summer.

 Use a Programmable Thermostat